Board Member Positions: How to Find & Land the Right Role

 Big Brothers Big Sisters of America is a great example of how boards of directors can be managed effectively with Boardable.
 The organization has 18 full-time board members, some of whom are CEOs, and approached Boardable for help structuring meetings.
 They were looking for a user-friendly interface, more organized notes and documents, and a single source of truth that could be accessed in a centralized location.
 By implementing Boardable, Big Brothers Big Sisters successfully transitioned to virtual board meetings in which all board members could collaborate and get a hold of the tools they needed, even though they were no longer meeting in person.

-Board Member Responsibilities For Profit
+Board Member Responsibilities for For-Profit Organizations

 Board membership responsibilities for for-profit organizations are similar to those for nonprofits.
 So what are the 3 primary responsibilities of board members?
 As discussed previously, board members have a duty of care, duty of loyalty, and duty of obedience.
 More specifically, board member roles and responsibilities include things like strategic governance and financial management, with the ultimate purpose of helping to further the organization’s core mission.